devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### createFolder <a name="createFolder"></a>
 This function is used to create a new folder.
 #### parameter
-This function has only one parameter.
+This function consist of one parameter.

 1. First parameter:
     - **Required**